Photos by Meg Minard, Stadium Journey

 Because the game day experience is so welcome and pleasant, ticket prices are worth the investment.

-Tickets generally run from $10 (general admission) to $22 (first level behind home plate).
+Tickets generally run from $6 (general admission) to $20 (first level behind home plate) plus Ticketmaster fees.
+Prices increase to $14 - $50 when the team plays better-known schools, especially the University of Arizona.
 If you want a comfortable seat in the shade, it is worth paying a few extra dollars to sit in the infield seating area.
-Tickets are a few dollars more at the gate than purchasing online before the game.

 The team offers military discounts for all veterans.
 Season tickets are probably a good bet if planning on attending multiple games; the Sun Devils even have an 8-game Sunday ticket package.